Publish DACPAC using a DAC Publish Profile

 Overwrite SQLCMD Variables Options

 Choose if you wish to overwrite SQLCMD Variables within the DAC Publish Profile.
 If so, select the format in which you will provide the values.
-We recommend JSON format as this is easy to validate in Visual Studio Code.
+We recommend JSON format as this is easy to validate in editors such as Visual Studio Code.

 SqlCmd Variables and Values